Gluo-Platform/GluoDocs/HTTP_API_RESOURCES/user.md

 ## Scopes

 Not all information about a user is accessible to everyone.
 Certain fields are limited to specific permissions.

 1. Fields marked ALL are available ANY time a User is referenced.
 2. Fields marked LARGE extend the user in cases where it is the primary author.
-3. Just like ALL, the USER scope is public.
-Unlike ALL its fields are only present when fetching a user
+3. Fields marked USER are only present when fetching a full user
 4. Fields marked with the @ME are only avaible when fetching the [current user](#get-current-user)